samschirmer/hatchbuck-ruby/README.md

 # Hatchbuck-Ruby

 This is a very rudimentary gem for interfacing with the Hatchbuck API.
 This is severly under/untested.
-It should work just fine for basic scripting needs, I haven't even tried it in a Rails app yet, so use at your own risk.
+It should work just fine for basic scripting needs, but as I haven't even tried it in a Rails app yet, so use at your own risk.

 Required dependencies: JSON and Faraday.